GREAT LEADERS HAVE INTEGRITY

 The following steps can help you act with more integrity in the workplace:

 - Take responsibility for your actions.
 Everyone makes mistakes, and not everything always goes according to plan.
 Rather than conceal mistakes or pin the blame on others, take responsibility.
 Fix mistakes if possible and if not, learn how to prevent them in the future.
-Accepting responsibility for your own errors shows you care, generates trust with your direct reports, and encourages direct reports to be more open about their own mistakes.
+Finally, accepting responsibility for your own errors shows you care.
+This generates trust with your direct reports, and also encourages direct reports to be more open about their own mistakes.

 - Honor your commitments.
 It is challenging to earn trust and respect from direct reports if you are unreliable.
 They want to know that if you make a promise, you’ll keep it.
 This includes meeting deadlines, holding yourself to your word, and fulfilling commitments to coworkers and direct reports.
 Similarly, recognize your limitations and don’t over-commit.
 It is far better to say no than it is to fail to follow through on a promise.